2022 Pakistan Super League: Eliminator 2

 The second eliminator meant the winner of the first Eliminator would face the loser of the Qualifier—Islamabad and Multan respectively.
 The toss was won by Lahore who chose to bat.
 Abdullah Shafique stabilised Lahore's innings, after the early wickets of their openers, and he finished on 52.
 Shafique was supported by contributions from Kamran Ghulam, Mohammad Hafeez and David Wiese which allowed Lahore to finish on 168/7.
 Liam Dawson had the best bowling figures in the match for Islamabad with his 2/24.
 In response for United, despite losing wickets often in their chase, Alex Hales's 38 and Azam Khan's 40 got them close to the target.
 However 2 wickets in the final over meant Islamabad fell short by 6 runs.
 The pick of the bowlers for Lahore was Haris Rauf, who had figures of 2/31.
 This result meant that Islamabad were eliminated from the tournament and Lahore were through to the final.

 Awards and statistics

-At the end of the season, the player with most runs will be awarded with a Green cap and the Hanif Mohammad Award, and the player with most wickets will be awarded with Maroon cap and the Fazal Mahmood Award.
+At the end of the season, the player with the most runs will be awarded with a Green cap and the Hanif Mohammad Award.
+The player with the most wickets will be awarded with Maroon cap and the Fazal Mahmood Award.